The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 The Farmer’s Dog Food: At a glance

 - Real nutrition: The Farmer’s Dog uses only human-grade ingredients, so you or I could eat it.
-The food is slow-cooked to preserve nutrients, then quickly frozen to keep it fresh without any of the nasty preservatives most dog food includes.
+The food is slow-cooked to preserve nutrients, then quickly frozen to keep it fresh without most of the unnatural preservatives most dog food includes.

 - Accreditations: Fresh food is prepared in a controlled USDA-certified kitchen using safe ingredients.
 The recipes are created by board-certified veterinary nutritionists following AAFCO standards and are appropriate for all life stages.

 - Pup-tailored diet: The Farmer’s Dog uses specific information about your dog, such as their age, breed, and activity level, to create a personalized meal plan to meet their unique nutritional needs.
 This is immensely valuable to those whose dogs have food allergies or digestive issues.